 The iBRA-NET National Audit of localisation techniques for breast lesions

 A prospective audit of the outcomes of current techniques of breast localisation, which started with a prospective audit of Magseed® localisation of breast lesions compared to a control group of wire localised lesions (see Results section).
 The study is being facilitated through the Mammary Fold and the National Research Collaborative network.
-In January 2021 we are launching a prospective audit of Hologic LOCalizer™, which will be open to all users, either new users or established users.

 Set up Key Performance Indicators to compare the outcomes of breast localisation devices (complete)

 Describe the current practice of breast localisations (complete – see Results section).

 Evaluate the outcomes of novel localisation techniques vs Wire localisation